Ticket Management

 How do I delete a ticket?

-To delete a ticket, click Edit on the top right corner, select the ticket by ticking the check box on the far left side, and the Remove button will then appear on the top right corner.
-Press the Remove button, and click on the End button in the top right corner to finish.
+To delete a ticket, click Edit on the top right corner of the Tickets > List page, select the ticket by ticking the checkbox, press the Remove button at the the top right corner.
+Next, press the Remove button that appears in the confirmation box.
+Click the End button in the top right corner to finish.

 Marketing > tickets > select a ticket > Edit > remove > end